 Dr. Donald Burgess oversees the camp medical staff.
 A licensed health officer is in camp, on duty at all times, to handle all medical emergencies.
 If the injury or illness is serious, the person is brought to a local health care facility.
 Written agreements are in place between Camp Hinds and local health care providers to care for our campers, staff and guests.
 All medical illnesses or injuries must be reported to the health officers in camp - no matter how minor the incident.
-Please report any dietary or health restrictions to the camp office at least one week prior to your arrival in camp.
+Please report any dietary or health restrictions to the camp office at least two weeks prior to your arrival in camp.

 |It is a regulation of the Boy Scouts of America that anyone who does not have a completed and signed medical form at the check-in time at camp will not be allowed to remain in camp.
 NO exceptions will be made.
-Camp Leaders should collect all medical forms and check them to make sure they are complete prior to leaving for camp.
+If a Scout forgets the form at home, arrangements may be made to fax or email the form to camp.
+Camp leaders should collect all medical forms and check them to make sure they are complete prior to leaving for camp.
 Please mail a copy of each person’s health form to Camp Hinds at least two weeks prior to your stay in camp.
 The health officers will review the forms before your arrival to help provide your troop with a smooth check-in once camp begins.
 Please make two copies of your medical forms; one for camp and one for your records.|

 |Medical Recheck & Medications

-|Emergency Medication Plan - For Asthma Patients Only!
+|Emergency Medication Plan - (For Patients

-The State of Maine requires that All Campers that are going to carry a rescue inhaler or Epi-pens, provide the camp with an Emergency Medication Plan.
+The State of Maine requires that all campers that are going to carry a rescue inhaler or Epi-pens, provide the camp with an Emergency Medication Plan.
 Additionally, each camper must have their parent’s and physician’s approval to carry the inhaler and indicate that the camper is able to use the inhaler.
 At the time of check in, the camp health staff must also evaluate the camper’s ability to use the inhaler.
 Please be sure to complete the Emergency Medication Plan with the physician and send it to camp with the health form.
 A copy of the school asthma plan will be acceptable as well.

 |Peanut Free Zone